The geometry of jamming algorithms in the random Lorentz gas

-\paragraph{The Entropic Landscape of the RLG --} Recall that the RLG consists of one spherical tracer evolving in the space unoccupied by hard (yet non-interacting) fixed spherical obstacles.
-These obstacles, which are distributed uniformly at random form a Poisson process with number density (or intensity) $\rho=N/V$.
-One RLG convention assigns both tracer and obstacles the same sphere radius $r/2$; equivalently, one could consider a point tracer and obstacles with radius $r$ or point obstacles and a tracer with radius $r$.
+Recall that the RLG consists of one spherical tracer evolving in the space unoccupied by hard (yet non-interacting) fixed spherical obstacles.
+These obstacles, which are distributed uniformly at random, form a Poisson process with number density (or intensity) $\rho=N/V$.
+One RLG convention assigns both tracer and obstacles the same sphere radius $r/2$; equivalently, one could consider a point tracer and obstacles of radius $r$, or point obstacles and a tracer of radius $r$.
 To ease visualization, we here mainly follow this last convention.
-To make densities unitless and of order one in all $d$, we further set $\rho=1$ and define the reduced volume fraction $\hat{\varphi}=\rho V_d r^d/d = V_d r^d/d$ with $V_d$ the volume of a $d$-dimensional unit sphere.
+To make densities unitless and of order one in all $d$, we further set $\rho=1$ and define the reduced volume fraction $\hat{\varphi}=\rho V_d r^d/d = V_d r^d/d$ with $V_d$ the volume of a $d$-dimensional unit sphere~\cite{biroli2021interplay}.

-In order to study jamming in the RLG, we first identify its IS, following the approach developed for random polytopes in Ref.~\cite{Bonnet2024}.
+To identify the ISs of the RLG, we follow the approach developed for random polytopes in Ref.~\cite{Bonnet2024}.
 At equilibrium, $r$ is constant; compression inflates $r$.
-At each tracer position $\mathbf{x}$ there exists a maximal sphere (SPH) of radius $r_\mathrm{SPH}$, that does not overlap with any obstacles.
-IS are obtained when that radius $r_\mathrm{SPH}$ can no longer locally grow by changing position $\mathbf{x}$, without creating overlaps with obstacles, hence determining $r_\mathrm{IS}$.
-The resulting tracer position, $\mathbf{x}_\mathrm{IS}$, is then equidistant from $d+1$ obstacles: fewer would not ensure mechanical stability, and more would be highly improbable.
+At each tracer position $\mathbf{x}$ there exists a maximal sphere (\text{sph}) of radius $r_\mathrm{sph}$ that does not overlap with any obstacles.
+An IS is obtained when that radius $r_\mathrm{sph}$ can no longer locally grow by changing position $\mathbf{x}$, without creating overlaps with obstacles, hence determining $r_\mathrm{IS}$.
+The resulting tracer position, $\mathbf{x}_\mathrm{IS}$, is then equidistant from $d+1$ obstacles: fewer would not ensure mechanical stability, and more -- given the Poissonian nature of the obstacles -- would be highly improbable.
 Per the Maxwell criterion, the resulting IS is therefore isostatic.
-Given this analysis, an unambiguous determination of all IS for a given obstacle distribution is possible (see Fig.~\ref{fig:Fig1}b).
+From this analysis, an unambiguous determination of all IS for a given obstacle distribution follows (see Fig.~\ref{fig:Fig1}b).
 In geometrical terms, each point equidistant to $d+1$ obstacles is a Voronoi vertex (VV) or, equivalently, a circumcenter of the dual Delaunay tessellation.
 As shown in Ref.~\cite{morse2023local}, a VV is \textit{stable} if it is contained within the respective Delaunay simplex (DS), and \textit{unstable} if not.
-Only the former are IS (see Fig.~\ref{fig:Fig1}a-d).
+Only the former are IS (see Fig.~\ref{fig:Fig1}(a-c)).

-\paragraph{Number of IS --}
+\subsection{Number of IS}